• Write for Us

 Data which will help you improve customer experience can be both quantitative and qualitative.

-One type of quantitative data which is particularly useful is web analytics: How many people are coming to your product via that video advertisement on Facebook?
+One type of quantitative data that is particularly useful is web analytics: How many people are coming to your product via that video advertisement on Facebook?
 How often do people click through the “recommended products” link on your email newsletter?
 This will, in all probability, be data that your company already has access to.
 That means it shouldn’t take much extra time or resources to collect.

 Qualitative data is equally important, if more labor-intensive to obtain.
-Anecdotal data gathered from email or phone surveys and interviews can give you crucial information on the strongest and weakest aspects of your customers’ experiences with you.
+Anecdotal data gathered from email or phone surveys and interviews can give you crucial information on the strongest and weakest aspects of your customer’s experiences with you.
 Social media is also an excellent way to collect anecdotal data from your customers.

 That’s it for the what, but how about the when and where?